-He has creaky knees and, since he fell down the steps at The Hanging Stone, his neck and shoulder ache all the time.
+He has creaky knees, wonky feet and, since he fell down the steps at The Hanging Stone, his neck and shoulder ache all the time.
 When his joints are playing up, he sometimes swears a lot!

 He’s deafer than a gatepost – says he can’t hear anything much at all because of the noise in his head.

 It’s hard to imagine that he used to be a rock climber and marathon runner!
-He used to have a proper job as an engineer and drive about all over the place, but nowadays he just wants to go out walking, cycling and kayaking – that’s in between eating.
+He's walked some of the most remote parts of North America, and the Swedish Arctic, as well as in the Alps and Picos de Europa in Spain.
+He used to have a proper job as an engineer in "high hazard engineering" (whatever that is!), but nowadays he just wants to go out walking, cycling and kayaking – that’s in between eating.

 He eats like vultures eat – too much and too fast.
 He says he is compelled to eat at every pub and tea room within 20 miles so that;

 1) He supports the rural economy

 2) He can pass on fresh advice and comments to our guests

 I say that he’s just a greedy old man….